i1470s/Profile/README.md

 # Welcome!
 > Hi there! im i1470s.
 The founder of IVRY a small group of coders learning 😈

-⚫ I love to code! pythons my main lang but im more then capable in HTML
+⚫ I love to code! pythons my main language but im more then capable in HTML

-⚫ Currently learning java script!
+⚫ Currently learning C#!

 ⚫ Check out my repos!

+⚫ Anything archived will not recive support!

 ⚫ Most of my craps open source